qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

 Like the Hexagon simulator, some hardware components of the DSP subsystem are modeled.
-Instead of being provided externally as co-simulation libraries, they are include in QEMU hexagon.
+Instead of being provided externally as co-simulation libraries, they are included in QEMU hexagon.
 The specific components and their layout in memory are designed to match the real device on which they're based.
 These emulated DSP subsystem models are called "machines" in the QEMU vocabulary.
 The machines without real Qualcomm part numbers are not based on real devices